Perez transposition model

 However, further inquiry shows that the transposition of the direct component, which is independent of the Perez coefficients, also leads to different results when applied on different time scales.
 There are some reasons to think that the short time scale transposition is to be preferred for the direct component, as it is only geometrical.

-With these new coefficients (which consist in a 48-coefficient set for each integer divisor of 60 minutes), the discrepancy does not disappear but is greatly reduced for different mount types.
+With these new coefficients (which consist of a 48-coefficient set for each integer divisor of 60 minutes), the discrepancy does not disappear but is greatly reduced for different mount types.
 The dependence on the time resolution has mostly disappeared.
 Our current understanding is that the remaining discrepancy can be attributed to the direct component.

 The new coefficients are used for sub-hourly simulations starting with PVsyst 8.1.0.